InpsydeNiklas/mlp-docs/Diátaxis/2. How-to guides/Guides with third-party Plugins/WIP Enable Elementor support.md

+# How to Enable Elementor Support in a Multilingual WordPress Setup with MultilingualPress

 **Purpose**: Show how to activate Elementor within a WordPress Multisite network and configure MultilingualPress to translate Elementor page content seamlessly.

 ---